Main Content

 save_system('MechanicalSystemWithTranslationalFriction', 'mechanical_system_local', 'OverwriteIfChangedOnDisk',true);

-From Simulation tab, click the drop-down button for Save.
-In the Export Model To section, click Standalone FMU... in the FMU Export dialog, configure wrapper model and icon settings, and specify the save location for the generated FMU.
+On the Simulation tab, click the drop-down button for Save.
+In the Export Model To section, click Standalone FMU.
+In the dialog box, configure the wrapper model and icon settings, and specify the save location for the generated FMU.

-Configure the settings and Click Create to export to the FMU.
-After the process, the mechanical_system_local.fmu file can be found at the specified save location.
+Configure the settings and click Create to export to the FMU.
+After creation of the FMU, the mechanical_system_local.fmu file can be found at the save location you specified in the Destination folder field of the dialog box.

 exportdialog.PNG